sumitsharma372/sumit_kumar_sharma_submission/README.md

 ---

-We hope this AI assistant enhances your coding experience on `maang.in`.
+I hope this AI assistant enhances your coding experience on `maang.in`.
 Happy coding!